TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 14/Deuteronomy 14.5.md

 ---

-the hart, and the gazelle, and the roebuck, and the wild goat, and the pygarg, and the antelope, and the chamois.
+the hart, and the gazelle, and the roebuck, and the wild goat, and the ibex, and the antelope, and the chamois.